Alice, Sweet Alice: Home media

-During the changes in distributors and titles as well as a myriad of legal problems, the film was not properly registered with the United States Copyright Office and for a time lapsed into the public domain.
-As a result, it became widely bootlegged in the home media market in the ensuing years.
+Due to the changes in distributors and titles as well as a myriad of legal problems, the film was not properly registered with the United States Copyright Office and lapsed into the public domain.
+As a result, it became widely released in the home media market in the ensuing years.
 Some VHS versions of the film released in the 1980s feature a truncated 98-minute cut of the film, such as a release by Celebrity Home Entertainment in 1987.

 In March 1997, the Roan Group issued the film on LaserDisc in a 106-minute "director's cut" version, with remastering supervised by director Alfred Sole.
 The LaserDisc also features an audio commentary by Sole and editor Edward Salier as a bonus feature.
-For this release, Sole made a "small set of editorial changes" which allowed him to re-copyright the film in a variant version, preventing further unauthorized bootlegs from being produced.
+For this release, Sole made a "small set of editorial changes" which allowed him to re-copyright the film in a variant version.
 Sole deleted approximately 90 seconds from the original theatrical cut, mainly consisting of a brief scene in which Dominick receives a phone call from his second wife.
+While the original version still remains in the public domain, most releases use Sole's new director's cut.

 In November 1998, Anchor Bay Entertainment released this version on VHS, branded as a restored "collector's edition."
 The following year, Anchor Bay issued a DVD edition, featuring the same version along with the audio commentary present on the Roan Group LaserDisc.
 After this edition of the film was deleted, it was re-released on DVD by Hens Tooth Video in 2007, featuring the same master used by Roan and Anchor Bay.